erri120/lotus/README.md

 4) Click _Update Engine_ (may take a while)
 5) Click _Launch Nemesis Behavior Engine_ (may also take some time)

-If you want to add _Player only_ animations, checkout [Nemesis PCEA](https://www.nexusmods.com/skyrimspecialedition/mods/31667).
+If you want to add _Player only_ animations, checkout [Nemesis PCEA](https://www.nexusmods.com/skyrimspecialedition/mods/31667).-->

+Since we use [FNIS](https://www.nexusmods.com/skyrimspecialedition/mods/3038) in this Modlist, adding new animations is straight forward:

+1) Install the mod
+2) Open FNIS
+3) Generate FNIS

+If you want to add _Player only_ animations, checkout [FNIS PCEA2](https://www.nexusmods.com/skyrimspecialedition/mods/13281) which is also included in this setup.

 ### ENB